Use a Placeholder Video

 - Original Value is just as it implies, we serve your original source video until we are done processing the renditions.
 This works well when source videos are small in file size and duration.
 However, this could impact user experience so we offer two other solutions.

 - Fixed Value allows us to serve a static placeholder video.
 This could be a promo video or an announcement to your customer that your video is coming soon.
 This is a one size fits all approach.
+You can only specify one video for each video policy.

 - Variable allows for additional flexibility.
 It allows multiple placeholder videos to be used based on whatever variables you’d like to set.
 This is more advanced and requires the creation of policy variables and leveraging them to create a dynamically generated URL.